 Personally, this is my favorite energy monitor, especially if your power meter will become permanently installed.
-Instead of being stuck to the wall outlet like the Kuman, the Belkin Conserve Insight has a long cord that allows you to place the LED screen on a desk or on top of a Bitcoin mining rig.
+The Belkin Conserve Insight has a long cord, which allows you to place the LED screen on a desk or on top of a Bitcoin mining rig.
 Otherwise, you’ll have to crawl around on the floor to see your reading on the power meter plugged into the wall outlet.

 - Product Dimensions: 0.04 x 0.04 x 0.04 inches (1.02 mm)

 - ASIN: B003WV5DBU

 - Item model number: F7C005Q

 Sense Energy Monitor: Full Home Energy Monitor